flyteorg/flyte/rfc/system/5818-decentralized-agent-config-mgmt.md

 ## 6. Alternatives

-The other alternative could have been specifying the configmap volume and mount the config map of custom agents in the propeller pod.
-And then the existing viper parsing might still work but with additional aggregation/merging capability
+An alternative approach could be to specify the ConfigMap as a volume and mount the custom agents' ConfigMap in the Propeller pod.
+This way, the existing Viper parsing might still work, along with additional aggregation and merging capabilities.

 ```yaml
 spec: